Self Improvement

 Image adapted from: RescueTime

-For example, the ‘Business’ category monitors the time you work on Excel spreadsheets and Google sheets, while ‘Communication & Scheduling’ collates the time spent on communication apps like WhatsApp, Telegram and Slack, along with your Calendar app.
+For example, the ‘Business’ category monitors the time you work on Excel spreadsheets and Google sheets, while ‘Communication & Scheduling’ collates the time spent on communication apps like WhatsApp, Telegram, and Slack, along with your Calendar app.

 RescueTime works on both Android and iOS for mobile, and on macOS, Windows and Linux computers.

-4. Stayfocusd – block time-wasting sites like Facebook and YouTube
+Block time-wasting sites like Facebook & YouTube

 If the lack of a boss peering over your shoulder as you work from home leads to copious YouTube and Facebook consumption, Stayfocusd is the tiger mother answer you might just need.